 1. Poetry Roundup.
 Each month, we publish a roundup of poetry written by you.
-If you’d like us to consider your work for January’s roundup, please email it to us by Wednesday, February 15, with the subject line: Poetry Roundup.
+If you’d like us to consider your work for April’s roundup, please email it to us by Monday, April 17 with the subject line Poetry Roundup.

 2. Advice questions.
 These can be sent in any time.
-Life ’n’ love go to email@example.com, and beauty ’n’ style go to firstname.lastname@example.org.
+Direct all questions (including ones related to life ’n’ love and beauty ’n’ style) to [email protected]

 3. Instagram.
 We want to see your artwork and photography!
-Post it on Instagram with the hashtag #lookrookie and we will take a peek and may regram it or spotlight it in our weekly newsletter!
+Post it on Instagram with the hashtag #lookrookie.
+We will take a peek and may regram it or spotlight it in our weekly newsletter!

 General submissions guidelines:

 We’d love to hear from you—and check out your writing and artwork!

 Due to the number of submissions we receive each day, we can respond ONLY to emails sent to [email protected] that follow our editorial and formatting guidelines (below).
 We do not consider work submitted through Rookie’s social media or to other email accounts.

 Please include your name, age, and if you like, your pronouns, with your submission.
 Rookie accepts work from people 13 years old and up.
 We are mostly looking for submissions from teenagers, but are also happy to consider work by adults!

 How do I submit written work to Rookie?